 Paper 3 - (30% A-Level) – Speaking (Stimulus Card & Individual Project)

-In addition to the standard College entry requirements (see below), this course also normally requires students to have achieved grade 5 or above in GCSE English Language and at least a grade 6 in GCSE German.
+In addition to the standard College entry requirements, this particular course also normally requires students to have achieved grade 5 or above in GCSE English Language and at least a grade 6 in GCSE German.
 A grade 5 in

 German may be considered on a case-by-case basis.
 Students who have lived in Germany but do not have a GCSE qualification should see the subject teacher during enrolment.